crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Major:

-- The amount of hit points you get each level
+- The amount of health you get each level
 - Your rate of skill advancement
 - Your initial primary attributes (this also depends on background)
 - Various special abilities, powers and limitations